ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/05_cluster-computing.md

 While `srun` gives you the interactivity of any other command line interface, not everything needs to be run in these real time interactions.
-This is especially the case with big jobs, like training a large model: there would be no reason to keep a terminal open while the model trained; instead, you would want to kick off the process and simply wait for the results, which could take hours, if not days.
+This is especially the case with big jobs, like training a large model: there would be no reason to keep a terminal open while the model trained.
+Instead, you would want to kick off the process and simply wait for the results, which could take hours, if not days.